Post402/post402-starter-kit/README.md

 ## Notes

+- Posts are stored in Supabase (PostgreSQL database)
-- Posts are stored as JSON files, not in a database
+- Media files (images, videos) are stored as base64 data URLs in the database
 - Transaction storage is in-memory only (lost on restart)
 - Currently using Solana devnet
 - Cookies are httpOnly and secure in production
 - The payment UI shows a 402 error code (Payment Required)

+## Database Schema

+Posts are stored in a `posts` table with the following structure:
+- `id` - UUID (primary key)
+- `title` - Post title
+- `content` - Post content
+- `wallet_address` - Solana wallet address of the creator
+- `signature` - Base64-encoded signature
+- `message` - Original message that was signed
+- `payment_amount` - Payment amount in USDC
+- `payment_currency` - Currency (default: USDC)
+- `media_files` - JSONB array of media file metadata
+- `created_at` - Timestamp

 ## Development

 The project uses TypeScript and Tailwind CSS.
 The post creator has a dithering shader background that changes colors.
-Media files are stored as base64 data URLs in the JSON.
+Media files are stored as base64 data URLs in the database.

+**Note:** For production, consider using a proper file storage service (like Supabase Storage, AWS S3, or Cloudinary) instead of storing base64-encoded images in the database.

 To build for production: